spdk/spdk/doc/vagrant.md

 Currently VirtualBox & libvirt provider are supported.

-For libvirt currently there is only centos 7 image avaiable.
+For libvirt currently there is only centos 7 image available.

 To run with libvirt: